-INVESTOR ACTION NOTICE: The Schall Law Firm Encourages Investors in C3.ai, Inc. with Losses of $500,000 to Contact the Firm
+Investor Action Notice: The Schall Law Firm Encourages Investors in C3.ai, Inc. with Losses of $500,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / March 8, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against C3.ai, Inc. ("C3" or "the Company") AI for violations of the federal securities laws.
+Los Angeles, California--(Newsfile Corp. - March 29, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against C3.ai, Inc. ("C3" or "the Company") AI for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted on December 9, 2020 (the "IPO"), or between December 9, 2020 and February 15, 2022, inclusive (the "Class Period"), are encouraged to contact the firm before May 3, 2022.